 A professor of pediatrics at the University of Washington has called for more research into sports-related concussions in children and teenagers.
 Dr. Frederick P. Rivara published an editorial in the Archives of Pediatrics & Adolescent Medicine which stated that many concussions in young people are incorrectly treated as a minor injury.
-According to Dr. Rivara, two recent studies purportedly demonstrate children and teenagers often have lingering symptoms after experiencing a concussion.
+According to Dr. Rivara, studies purportedly demonstrate children and teenagers often have lingering symptoms after experiencing a concussion.

 One study, also published in the Archives of Pediatrics & Adolescent Medicine, found children continued to suffer symptoms related to a concussion from three months to one year after the initial injury.
 Other research published in Brain Injury found youth may demonstrate neuropsychological deficits up to one year after a head injury.
 Although teenagers tended to experience symptoms longer, the study concluded athletes of all ages still tend to exhibit signs of head injury six months after a concussion.